-- 151. BOEM's conclusion that the no action alternative and proposed lease sale would have the same environmental effects also is irreconcilably inconsistent with its conclusions about the amount of oil and gas exploration, development, and production activities that would result from the two alternatives. - oil and gas activities in the areas that would be offered for lease under the proposed lease sale.
-Conversely, BOEM forecasted that holding a single lease sale in the Gulf in 2018 would substantially increase the amount of oil and gas exploration, development, and production in the area.
+142. BOEM's conclusion that the no action alternative and proposed lease sales would have the same environmental effects also is irreconcilably inconsistent with its conclusions about the amount of oil and gas exploration, development, and production activities that would result from the two alternatives.

+143. BOEM concluded that selecting the no action alternative would prevent any new oil and gas activities in the areas that would be offered for lease under the proposed lease sales.
+Conversely, BOEM forecasted that holding a single lease sale in the Gulf in 2019 or 2020 would substantially increase the amount of oil and gas exploration, development, and production in the area.
 For example, BOEM projected that a single lease sale would result in between 53 and 984 new exploration and delineation wells, between 61 and 767 new development and production wells, and between 355 and 2,144 kilometers of new pipelines.
-BOEM does not explain how drilling hundreds of new wells and installing supporting infrastructure on the one hand will have the same environmental effects as preventing these activities on the other hand. - 153.
-BOEM's faulty assumption that the same effects would occur under the no action alternative as under the proposed lease sale created an improper standard against which to compare the expected effects of the proposed lease sale, as required by NEPA.
+BOEM did not explain how drilling hundreds of new wells and installing supporting infrastructure on the one hand will have the same environmental effects as preventing these activities on the other hand.

+144. BOEM's faulty assumption that the same effects would occur under the no action alternative as under the proposed lease sales created an improper standard against which to compare the expected effects of the proposed lease sales, as required by NEPA.
 See 46 Fed.
 Reg. at 18,027.
-This faulty assumption prevented BOEM from accurately assessing the environmental effects likely to result from the proposed lease sale.
-BOEM's equation of the effects of the proposed lease sale with those of the no action alternative caused it to significantly underestimate and undervalue the environmental effects of the proposed lease sale and violates its duty to take a hard look at the environmental effects of the action and alternatives to that action.
+This faulty assumption prevented BOEM from accurately assessing the environmental effects likely to result from the proposed lease sales.
+BOEM's equation of the effects of the proposed lease sales with those of the no action alternative caused it to significantly underestimate and undervalue the environmental effects of the proposed lease sales and violates its duty to take a hard look at the environmental effects of the action and alternatives to that action.